 Product brands I recommend for this recipe

-For consistency, these are the product brands that I use and recommend for this paleo chocolate chip cookies recipe.
+For consistency, these are the product brands that I use and recommend for this recipe.
 Feel free to use different brand names for the ingredients in this recipe, or check the recipe substitutions or variations section below if you want to swap some of the ingredients out.

 Equipment you will need for this recipe

-Cassava flour: If you can’t find Bob’s Red Mill cassava flour, you can also use Otto’s cassava flour.
-If you don’t have or can’t find cassava flour, you can swap it out 1-to-1 with a gluten free baking flour blend or with white rice flour.
+Cassava flour substitutions: If you can’t find Bob’s Red Mill cassava flour, you can also use Otto’s cassava flour.
+If you don’t have or can’t find cassava flour, you can swap it out with a gluten free or grain-free flour blend, coconut flour, tapioca flour / tapioca starch, or white rice flour.
+Consult the inter-webs first though because not all flours substitute 1-to-1.
+There are a lot of great substitution guides online!

-Coconut oil: I suggest using Omega nutrition coconut oil because it is essentially flavourless and makes a fantastic substitution for seed or vegetable based oils.
-You can also use other coconut oils but just be aware that you may be able to taste the flavour of coconut in your cookies if you use a full-flavoured one.
-If you prefer using butter, you can also use vegan butter or regular cows milk butter if you tolerate dairy.
-Either way just make sure its melted.
+Coconut oil substitutions: I suggest using Omega nutrition coconut oil because it is essentially flavorless and makes a fantastic substitution for seed or vegetable based oils.
+You can also use other coconut oils but just be aware that you may be able to taste the flavor of coconut in your cookies if you use a full-flavored one.
+If you prefer using butter, you can use vegan butter or regular cows milk butter if you tolerate dairy.
+Either way just make sure it’s melted.

-Brown sugar: If you don’t have brown sugar, you can swap it out for granulated cane sugar or white table sugar.
-If you prefer to use a more natural sugar, you can swap out the brown sugar for coconut palm sugar which is actually quite similar in flavour and texture to brown sugar.
+Brown sugar substitutions: Swap it out for granulated cane sugar.
+If you prefer to use a more natural sugar, you can swap out the brown sugar for coconut palm sugar which is actually quite similar in flavor and texture.
+I don’t suggest using liquid sweeteners such as pure maple syrup or honey because it will throw off the wet to dry ingredients ratio and will affect the end result.

-Eggs (make it vegan): If you are allergic to eggs or want to make this recipe vegan, swap out the two eggs for two egg replacements.
-I’ve never tried this recipe with egg substitutes, so if you try it let me know in the comments how it went!
+Egg substitutions: If you are allergic to eggs or want to make this recipe vegan, swap out the two eggs for two egg replacements such as flax, chia or gelatin eggs.

 Pro tips for this recipe